CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_3_submit.md

 ### 3.5 Workflow Submission section

 Finally, you are ready to submit.
-Please type your email to get progress notice and click the **Submit** button.
+Please type your email to get notice of the progress of the submission and click the **Submit** button.

 <center>
 ![](img/submit_quant_reanalyses/workflow_submission_done_iprg.png)
 </center>

-Then, you will move to the new page, which shows the progress.
+Then, you will be redirected to a new page, which shows the progress.
 Please wait.
 It will take a few minutes.

 <center>
 ![](img/submit_msstats_workflow/msstats_workflow_submit_reanalysis_running.png)